 While you may be hearing that the total number of ransomware attacks declined in 2018, that doesn’t mean your data is safe.
-In fact, CyberSecurity Ventures predicts that ransomware will cost businesses $6 trillion by 2021 and Cisco considers it more profitable than the global trade of all major illegal drugs.

 How do you truly protect your business?
 Here’s our checklist:

 - A major vector for an attack is an attachment in an email.
 You can do a couple things to safeguard from this vector.
 First, scan all attachments with a good anti malware solution and make sure the definitions are up to date and your solution provider has some protection from zero day attacks.
 Secondly, and maybe most important, is to train your staff to be weary of attachments –even if they come from a trusted source.
 If it looks suspicious, do not open it.
 If it is something that you feel may be important or it appears to come from someone you know, contact them and ask if they sent it.
 Another related vector is malicious websites that are a conduit for malware.
 Be sure your anti malware solution can block suspicious websites and web links.

 - Have a Bring Your Own Device (BYOD) policy and a solution of managing and mitigating the impact these devices have on the security of your environment.
 You need control over the notebooks, mobile devices, and tablets that enter your network.
 Your solution must provide you with sufficient visibility into what’s connected to your network and what those devices are doing.
 You need to be able to enforce policies that prevent users from accessing compromised websites or downloading suspicious files.